avinoamr/blueprint.js/README.md

 ## Decorators

-Blueprint ships with the following decorators:
+Blueprint includes with the following built-in decorators:

 #### .static()
 Defines the next property on the class, instead of the prototype: